hotfondue/WeddingCardInvitations/README.md

 _This script is designed to suit my personal prefernces.
 I welcome you to fork and edit it to suit yours._

-This repo is designed keeping Indian/large weddings in mind, wherein you have multiple functions and multiple guests.
+This project is designed keeping Indian/large weddings in mind, wherein you have multiple functions and multiple guests.
 But not every guest is invited to every function.
 This is a means to auto-populate and digitally share your invitations.

 STEPS: